What are Excel FIND and SEARCH functions?

 There are two differences:

-- You may not use the ‘*’ and ‘?’ wildcards in the FIND function.
+You may not use the ‘*’ and ‘?’ wildcards in the FIND function.
+SEARCH function allows the use of wildcards.

-See the following section for the examples to learn both function and understanding the difference.
+See the following section for examples to learn both functions and understand the difference.

 An example of FIND function